-Multilaterally, France fully supports the action of ECCAS and the African Union and acts in the framework of the United Nations Security Council which has adopted six resolutions concerning the Central African Republic: 2121, 2127, 2134, 2149, 2181 and 2217.
-Within the EU, France, along with Germany, the Netherlands and the European Commission, instigated the creation of the multi-donor Bêkou Trust Fund (currently endowed with a total of €108 million) and the adoption of early projects in the sectors of health, food security, urban infrastructure and economic and social recovery.
-Three other Commission-led projects are currently being implemented: support for the election process (€18 million), support for basic services (€27 million) and support for the consolidation of the State (€33 million).
+Multilaterally, France fully supports the action of ECCAS and the African Union and acts in the framework of the United Nations Security Council which has adopted ten resolutions concerning the Central African Republic: 2121, 2127, 2134, 2149, 2181, 2196, 2217, 2262, 2281 and 2301.
+Within the EU and alongside Germany, the Netherlands and the European Commission, France initiated the first European emergency and development trust fund, “Bêkou” (“hope” in Sango), which has proved its ability to address needs quickly and efficiently.
+This fund has enabled the rapid adoption and implementation of first projects in the sectors of health care, food security, urban infrastructure and economic and social stimulus.
+It currently provides €136 million.

 Lastly, France supports the Central African Republic vis-à-vis international financial institutions (obtaining the completion point of the Heavily Indebted Poor Countries (HIPC) initiative in 2009, and an IMF Extended Credit Facility, Peacebuilding Commission, etc.).

 The President of the French Republic visited Bangui on 10 December 2013, following the launch of Operation Sangaris, and again on 28 February 2014.
-Laurent Fabius, then Minister of Foreign Affairs, visited on 13 October 2013 along with Ms Kristalina Georgieva, European Commissioner for International Cooperation, Humanitarian Aid and Crisis Response.
+Mr Laurent Fabius, Minister of Foreign Affairs, visited on 13 October 2013 along with Ms Kristalina Georgieva, European Commissioner for International Cooperation, Humanitarian Aid and Crisis Response.
 He returned on 23 January 2014 for the swearing in of Catherine Samba-Panza, interim President of the Central African Republic.
-Jean-Yves Le Drian, French Minister of Defence, has visited the Central African Republic on five occasions (13 December 2013, 2 January 2014, 12 February 2014, 18 May 2014, and 7 July 2014.
+Mr Jean-Yves Le Drian, French Minister of Defence, has visited the Central African Republic on five occasions (13 December 2013, 2 January 2014, 12 February 2014, 18 May 2014, and 7 July 2014).
 Ms Annick Girardin, Minister of State for Development and Francophonie, visited Bangui on 30 and 31 October 2015.